mrpant/spaceX-Launch-Program/README.md

-  ## STEP 4 - Setup Client entry point in Webpack and Server in main.js using babel-register.
+  ## STEP 4 - Setup Server as main.js using babel-register.

                 // TODO : Babel register to set entry point and allows to node ES6 require("babel-register")({